 Often one of the best parts of the holidays is the food, so making available space in your fridge to keep it all fresh just make sense, says my grumbling tummy.
 Try to use up, marry or toss out items like condiments, cooking vegetables, or close to use-by-dated items like cheese and sour cream.
 Additionally remove whatever else you just know will not be consumed.
 Empty the shelves and storage drawers and give the whole inside of the fridge a good swipe before putting back the keepers.

 Once again there is most likely past use-date items in your pantry, so now’s a great time to sift through and get rid of what you know will not be consumed.
 The bonus to clearing out your pantry is that you can also inventory what you do have in stock or what you might need if you’re planning to do any holiday baking or cooking.

 Don’t have a pantry?
 Check out these clever small home pantry ideas.

 This task can also be twofold.
 You can go through and clear out any spice containers that are almost empty, but at the same time you can make a list of what you need to buy for your holiday meals or desserts.
 Don’t forget to combine (marry) spice containers together if you find that you have two of the same that are only half full.

 5)Straighten and replenish your kitchen wraps supplies.

 Realizing you only have half a sheet of foil wrap left when you need to cover a whole tray of Christmas cookies can be quite frustrating, although we’ve probably all been there.
 Now is a great time to tidy up those annoyingly awkward boxes of kitchen wraps.
+If you have a little extra time, tidy up the under kitchen sink area with this easy pull-out storage idea.
 And of course, take note of what you might need to stock up on so you can wrap-away this holiday season.